laboon/CS1530_Summer2018/exercises/5/exercise5.md

 ## Run Checkstyle

 `checkstyle` is a kind of program called a _linter_ which will verify that your program meets the style guidelines - such as variable naming, proper capitalization and indentation, etc. - specified in a given file.
-The file you will use is included the GitHub `bug-fodder` repository and is a slightly modified version of the official Google Java style guidelines.
+The file you will use is included in the GitHub `bug-fodder` repository and is a slightly modified version of the official Google Java style guidelines.

 You can run checkstyle on Sieve using the following command, assuming you have cloned down the bug-fodder repository.